eclipse/paho.mqtt.cpp/README.md

 $ make dist
 ```

-The command above will create the package *paho-mqtt-cpp-0.0.2.tar.gz*.
+The command above will create the package *paho-mqtt-cpp-1.0.1.tar.gz*.
 This package can be compiled on systems without Autotools.
 Use the following commands:

 ```
-$ tar xzf paho-mqtt-cpp-0.0.2.tar.gz
+$ tar xzf paho-mqtt-cpp-1.0.1.tar.gz
-$ cd paho-mqtt-cpp-0.0.2
+$ cd paho-mqtt-cpp-1.0.1
 $ ./configure --with-paho-mqtt-c=$PAHO_MQTT_C_PATH
 $ make
+$ sudo make install
 ```

 #### Cross compilation